What is Nutritional Therapy?

 What kind of diet & lifestyle advice can I expect to receive from a Nutritional Therapist?

-As part of the consultation process, a nutritional therapist will go through the client’s medical history and assess current health status.
-The clients personal health symptoms, needs and goals will be discussed and a personalised nutrition plan will be devised on this basis.
+As part of the consultation process, your Nutritional Therapist will go through your medical history and assess your current health status.

-Nutritional Therapy focuses on natural unprocessed whole foods which heal the body and boost overall health.
-A Nutritional Therapist will work with the client to devise a meal plan that is nutritionally balanced, practical, enjoyable and sustainable.
-If any foods need to be reduced or eliminated for a period of time, viable alternatives will be suggested that will maintain nutritional needs.
+Your Nutritional Therapist will work with you to devise a meal plan that is nutritionally balanced, practical, enjoyable and sustainable.
+If any foods need to be reduced or eliminated for a period of time, they will suggest viable alternatives that will maintain nutritional needs.

-Where necessary, a Nutritional Therapist may also prescribe natural supplements in safe doses e.g. probiotics, vitamins & minerals to help alleviate certain symptoms or optimise nutritional status.
-However, natural foods are always the first line of treatment.
+Where necessary, they may also prescribe natural supplements in safe doses e.g. probiotics and/or vitamins and minerals to help alleviate certain symptoms or optimise nutritional status.
+However, food is always the main part of the protocol.

 How can I find a qualified Nutritional Therapist?

-By using the NTOI Practitioner Directory you will find a fully qualified Nutritional Therapist who is properly insured and up to date with clinical methods and the latest research.
+By using the NTOI Practitioner Directory you will find a NTOI certified Nutritional Therapist who is fully insured and up to date with clinical methods and the latest research.
 If you wish to check whether a practitioner is registered with the NTOI but not listed, send an inquiry through the contact form at the bottom of the page.